v2fly/v2fly-github-io/docs/en_US/config/outbounds.md

 > `Enabled`: true | false

-Whether to enable Mux forwarding requests, the default value is `false`.
+Whether to enable Mux forwarding requests.
+The default value is `false`.

 > `concurrency`: number

 The maximum number of concurrent connections.
 The minimum value is `1`, the maximum value is `1024`, and the default value is `8`.

-Fill in a negative number, such as `-1`, do not load the mux module (v4.22.0+).
+(Since v4.22.0) A negative value (`-1`) will not load the Mux module at runtime.

-This value indicates the maximum number of Mux connections carried on a TCP connection.
-When the client sends 8 TCP requests and `concurrency=8`, V2Ray will only send an actual TCP connection, and all 8 requests of the client are transmitted by this TCP connection.
+This value indicates the maximum number of Mux connections carried on a single TCP connection.
+When the client sends 8 TCP requests and `concurrency` is set to `8`, V2Ray will only send one actual TCP connection, and all 8 requests of the client are transmitted by this TCP connection.